 When these poor people wake up and attempt to go about their normal daily routines, they are unable to shake “her gaze.”
-Everywhere they look, and everything they think about, is filled with her “burning eyes.”
+Everywhere they look, and everything they think about is filled with her “burning eyes.”

-The narrator continues on to speak once more of a “we.”
-This could refer to the original group who first laid eyes on the vampire, or it could mean more broadly, humankind.
+The narrator continues to speak once more of a “we.”
+This could refer to the original group who first laid eyes on the vampire, or it could mean more broadly humankind.
 They are all crying out to the woman, “Who are you now…?”
 Why, they want to know, are you “so strange, so sinister?”

-As if she was indeed listening, and heeding their call, the “dead winds” above their heads begin to stir and in the “darkness” of the day they can hear her voice.
+As if she was indeed listening, and heeding their call, the “dead winds” above their heads begin to stir and in the “darkness” of the day, they can hear her voice.
 It sounds “cloying sweet” and as heavy as “honey.”
 Her words are slow and “anguished” as if she is not used to speaking aloud.

-While her speech might be halting, the sounds that she does make are like a “strange music.”
+While her speech might be halting, the sounds that she does make are like a piece of “strange music.”
 Its darkness penetrates through the night, and although no one can understand what her words mean, they seem to “thin the blood along” their veins.
 This is just one more clue that there is evil on the horizon.
 The unknown, nameless woman has not come to Earth with peaceful intentions.

 The words of her song, while without literal meaning, are able to “Foretell” in the listeners, days of “delirious pains” and depict for them, the end of all things.
 She means to bring about the end of the world and just the fact that she is able to project these thoughts into their heads shows that she is fully capable of causing massive destruction.

-Finally the words that she is speaking/singing start to make some sense.
-This stanza is made up of the facts that the vampire wishes to impart on her listeners.
+Finally, the words that she is speaking/singing start to make some sense.
+This stanza is made up of the facts that the vampire wishes to impart to her listeners.
 She tells them that anyone who chooses to “die for me” will be able to “posses me secretly.”
 If one was to join her in eternal life, they would be taken on as a lover It would be their duty to “slake [her] body’s flame,” and satisfy her every desire.

 Additionally, she wants the listeners below her to know, that anyone who goes against her will be “buried loathsomely” in the earth and, “slimed upon with shame.”
 Deniers will die a terrible, unholy death from which there will be no return.

 Her speech ends suddenly and the viewers/listeners are cast into darkness once more.
 The darkness that descends upon them brings with it terrible death.
 Within the darkness, men work at cross purposes.
 There are those who are seeking out the vampire, those who only desire to leave this place, and then those who would resist with all their might.
-All of these men are “stumbling” around, rising and falling, and walking endless in the dark until their “eyes were red and blind.”
+All of these men are “stumbling” around, rising and falling, and walking endlessly in the dark until their “eyes were red and blind.”